Cirrus – takes control of iCloud, investigates and diagnoses its problems

 Bailiff – menubar control over whether iCloud documents are kept in local storage

 Bailiff is a simple menubar app which lets you evict iCloud files and folders from local storage, or download them when you want.
 Saves your Mac’s startup disk from getting cluttered with files you don’t want or use.
-Update checks its integrity when run, and is compatible with Catalina.

 Cirrus must be run as an admin user if you wish to use its log browser window.
 This is because obtaining log extracts uses the